microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Detect end of bring-into-view contribution

 This example shows how you can know when a bring-into-view contribution starts and ends in order to temporarily turn off user interactions during the contribution.

+A bring-into-view animation, if allowed to proceed in the BringingIntoView event handler, will cancel any scroll or zoom animation that might be in progress.

+The BringingIntoView event is raised even when the default `ScrollView` contribution is nil because the targeted area is already in view.

+The ScrollingBringingIntoViewEventArgs instance provided to the event handler exposes a correlation ID.
+This is the beginning of that correlation ID's lifetime.
+It ends in the subsequent ScrollCompleted event where it is exposed for a last time in the provided ScrollingScrollCompletedEventArgs instance.

 *`ScrollView` (new)*